April 12, 2017

 As the new design lead, I inherited an existing backlog of items—with limited context.
-Initially, the two most important items were:
+Initially, the two most essential items were:

 After checking off a few items on said backlog, I bought myself some time to investigate and get a better understanding of the behavior and processes working under the hood.
 My initial revelation was that many of us had mental models that QF was a single canvas with a few states.
 And, sure, maybe I’m splitting semantic hairs, but what became clear to me was that formulating queries was a collection of many, oftentimes fleeting, canvases.
 There are, indeed, a few canonical states worthy of singling out and giving proper names to:

-The other realization I had, which wasn’t really that actionable but fascinating nonetheless, was that all of these tiny pieces that fit into this experience were atomic representations of individual results pages.
-So, every suggestion, trending news story, misspelled or incomplete query—anything in that search box was going to be translated into a results page.
-So, it was critical we do everything possible to help people come up with high-fidelity queries.
+The other realization I had, which wasn’t that actionable but fascinating nonetheless, was that all of these tiny pieces that fit into this experience were atomic representations of individual results pages.
+That means every suggestion, trending news story, misspelled or incomplete query—anything in that search box would be translated into a results page.
+So it was critical we do everything possible to help people come up with high-fidelity queries.

 I’m extremely grateful that I had a manager who afforded me the support and operational space to dig deeper than what was originally asked of our team.
 Taking a bit more time upfront to build a product narrative paid off big time for me, the team, the product, and the company—both in exceeding company monetization goals as well as crafting useful and engaging experiences for people who used our search engine.
 She deserves a lot of credit for this kind of leadership and direction.